-If you received a denial of your ERISA long-term disability claim or if your insurer claims you can return to work and cuts off your benefits, you have the legal right to an administrative appeal.
-Your insurance company will make this sound easy, but it is a detailed process that involves persuading someone at the insurance company that the original denial was in error and the insurer should overturn it.
+If your ERISA long-term disability claim is denied, or if your insurer claims you can return to work and cuts off your benefits, you have the legal right to an administrative appeal.
+Your disability insurance company will make this sound easy, but it is a detailed process that involves persuading someone at the insurance company that the original denial was an error and the insurer should overturn it.

 Table of Contents